-N1 Class III includes a wide range of vehicles of different sizes, purpose and weight, and this variety may be difficult to reflect by a single threshold.
-One limit value might shrink the choices of LCVs, and thus it might hinder the purchase of the most appropriate vehicle for the needs of the public procurer.
-However, one stakeholder indicated that the values proposed for N1 vehicles in the first draft of the technical report were too lenient, and suggested stricter thresholds.
-This is why two options are proposed for discussion:
+N_1 Class III includes a wide range of vehicles of different sizes, purpose and weight, and this variety may be difficult to reflect by a single threshold.
+One limit value might restrict the choices of LCVs, and thus it might hinder the purchase of the most appropriate vehicle for the needs of the public procurer.
+One stakeholder indicated that the values proposed for N_1 vehicles in the first draft of the technical report were too lenient, and suggested stricter thresholds.
+Two options were proposed for discussion at the second AHWG:

-- Option 1: the thresholds stick to the initial approach based on one single figure for all N1 Class III vehicles. - Option 2: the thresholds for N1 Class III vehicles are aligned with the CO2 target based on mass.
+- Option 1: the thresholds stick to the initial approach based on one single figure for all N1 Class III vehicles. - Option 2: the thresholds for N1 Class III vehicles take account of the mass of the vehicle.
 For 2019 and 2020, the threshold is proposed to decrease 5% per year.